 A changing place

-With time, the market as we know it evolved, mutated and it still changes every day.
+With time, the market as we know it evolved, changed, and it does changes every day.
 It takes place in various places and now links all the squares and all the main streets in the city.
-It changed in order to offer any kind of service, product and thus attracts many types of clients.
+It evolved in order to offer any kind of service, product and thus attracts many types of clients.
 Between activities or one-time events outside, there are many occasions to meet other people at the Market.
 It is for example how the Marchés du Terroir (Local Markets) or the so-called "producers' markets" were born, responding to the new need of "eating locally" and short-distance consumption.